mpusz/wg21-papers/src/3045R5_quantities_and_units_library.md

 1. Should we somehow provide text support for quantity points?
 What about temperatures?
 2. How to name a non-Unicode accessor member function (e.g., `.portable()`)?
-The same name should consistently be used in `text_encoding` and in the formatting grammar.
+The same name should consistently be used in `character_set` and in the formatting grammar.
 3. What about the localization for units?
 Will we get something like ICU in the C++ standard?
 4. Do we care about ostreams enough to introduce custom manipulators to format dimensions and units?
 5. `std::chrono::duration` uses 'Q' and 'q' for a number and a unit.
 In the grammar above, we